Link: Apply now for the Chase Sapphire Reserve® Card

 Chase and DoorDash have a partnership, offering perks for cardmembers.
 For those with the Chase Sapphire Reserve, this includes:

-• A complimentary 12 month DoorDash DashPass (must activate by December 31, 2024), offering $0 delivery fees on eligible restaurant and grocery store deliveries (generally you need to spend at least $12 with a restaurant or $25 with a grocery store)
+- A complimentary DoorDash DashPass (must activate by December 31, 2027) for a minimum of 1 year, offering $0 delivery fees on eligible restaurant and grocery store deliveries (generally you need to spend at least $12 with a restaurant or $25 with a grocery store) (full details)

 See this post for details on how to activate these benefits.